MicrosoftDocs/architecture-center/docs/data-guide/big-data/non-relational-data-content.md

 Unlike a key/value store or a document database, most column-family databases physically store data in key order, rather than by computing a hash.
 The row key is considered the primary index and enables key-based access via a specific key or a range of keys.
 Some implementations allow you to create secondary indexes over specific columns in a column family.
 Secondary indexes let you retrieve data by columns value, rather than row key.

 On disk, all of the columns within a column family are stored together in the same file, with a specific number of rows in each file.
 With large data sets, this approach creates a performance benefit by reducing the amount of data that needs to be read from disk when only a few columns are queried together at a time.
-On the other hand, columnar data stores may not be a good option when you need to query multiple fields from each row.
-Also, writing into columnar stores takes longer because for inserting a new entity, you need to fill each column one by one (in relational databases, it can be done in one operation)

 Read and write operations for a row are typically atomic within a single column family, although some implementations provide atomicity across the entire row, spanning multiple column families.